 Read More: Things you need to know about Turbocharged Engines

-AC generators (alternators) are also categorized base on design:
+AC generators (alternators) are also categorized based on design:

 Smooth Cylindrical Generators:

-The smooth cylindrical types of generators design as used for a steam turbine driven alternator.
-The rotor is made of smooth solid forged steel cylinder designed with a certain number of slots milled out to accommodate field coils.
-It rotates at a very high speed, as it can contain 2 to 4 poles turbo generator, running at 36000 rpm or 1800rpm respectively.
+The smooth cylindrical types of generators are designed as used for a steam turbine-driven alternator.
+The rotor is made of a smooth solid forged steel cylinder designed with a certain number of slots milled out to accommodate field coils.
+It rotates at a very high speed, as it can contain 2 to 4 poles turbo generator, running at 36000 rpm or 1800 rpm respectively.

 Salient Pole Types:

-These types of alternators are used as a medium and low-speed alternator.
+These types of alternators are used as medium and low-speed alternators.
 It contains a large number of projecting poles with their cores bolted onto a heavy magnetic wheel.
-The magnetic wheel is of cast iron or steel of good magnetic quality.
-These generators look like a big wheel but are mainly used for low-speed turbine such as in hydel power plant.
+The magnetic wheel is cast iron or steel of good magnetic quality.
+These generators look like big wheels but are mainly used for low-speed turbines such as in hydel power plants.
 But they are categorized by their large diameters and short axial lengths.

 Working Principle

-Automobile alternators are relatively small and lightweight, constructed with an aluminium outer housing. this light metal does not magnetize, which is why dissipates heat produce during the process and because the rotor assembly produces a magnetic field.
-There is a vent on both the front and back of the alternator, it also helps in the heat dissipation.
+Automobile alternators are relatively small and lightweight, constructed with an aluminum outer housing. this light metal does not magnetize, which is why dissipates heat produced during the process and because the rotor assembly produces a magnetic field.
+There is a vent on both the front and back of the alternator, it also helps in heat dissipation.

 As the engine is running, the crankshaft turns the drive belt that spins the alternator pulley.
 And as the alternator rotates the current is produced.
 This is why it’s said that alternators transfer the engine’s mechanical energy of the engine into electrical power for the car components.